 - Eventually you will be able to complete Sukhmani in a single sitting.

-9. Read the Entire Guru Granth Over Time
+9. Read the Entire Guru Granth Alone or With a Team

 To really enjoy Gurbani, you will want to read through the entire Guru Granth.
 Devotional reading, or paath can be done over time by yourself, or with a team.
+You can even opt to listen to an entire reading, which besides the spiritual benefits will ultimately aid pronunciation.
 First decide which type of type of paath you would like to read, formal Sadharan paath or informal Sehaj paath, and then follow the ceremonial protocol for starting off and ending.

 For best success in learning Gurbani, set a schedule and stick to it.
 Expect that it is going to take weeks to years to master Gurbani depending on your ability and native tongue.
 You have this lifetime.
 Make use of it.
 Associate with premee paathee, those who love Gurbani and who are determined to make reading Gurbani part of their daily life.